famesjranko/hiveKeepers-containerised-data-visualisation-system/README.md

 To handle incoming requests, container1 runs the NGINX service on port 80.
 To control access to the container network, NGINX has basic-auth turned on and references a user:password file (.htpasswd) to determine relevant access privileges.
 I Have made it so the password file can be created outside of the container and either passed in via the Dockerfile, or shared via a --volume -v in docker-compose.yaml

 To handle requests that fail NGINX basic-auth 5 times, container1 also runs the service Fail2ban.
 Fail2ban monitors the NGINX error log and records the IP address of failed access attempts to its log for future reference.
 Once an IP address has reached 5 failed attempts within a given time span (10 mins) the IP address is banned from future access for 10 minutes – the number of attempts. the time frame for attempts, and the ban time can all be configured within Fail2bans configuration file before container1 build time if desired.
 See authentification section for further explanation.

+There is also a root web page for NGINX which shows a bee background and simple text telling which container it is on.
+This is currently allowed access to all, but can be easily changed or removed entirely by editting the nginx default.conf.template file in container1/nginx/templates and rebuilding the container image.

 To get fail2ban to work with iptables requires container privilege capabilities to be used:
 ```bash